Techabo mark

 But product data is not a project.
 It is a living system that degrades without constant attention.
 New products launch.
 Suppliers change.
 Channels evolve.
 Customers expect more.

-Without ongoing operations, entropy wins.
+Without ongoing operations, things fall apart.

 What sustainable PIM operations look like